babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Diagram.md

 diagram.Save(dir + "output.vdx", SaveFileFormat.VDX);
 ```

-### Retrieve Layers of a Visio VSDX Diagram
+## Retrieve Layers of a Visio VSDX Diagram
 Aspose.Diagram for .NET allows .NET applications to work with layers of Visio drawings.
-The following C# code example shows how to fetch all the layers of a VSDX file.
+The following C# code example shows how to fetch all the layers of a VSDX file:
 ```csharp
 // load source Visio diagram
 var diagram = new Diagram(dataDir + "Drawing1.vsdx");